 Regulate social media, MPs urge

 In an announcement, a Ministry of Justice spokesperson stated: “This became a tragic case, and our thoughts are with the circle of relatives of Molly Russell.
-“While our latest evaluation of inquests discovered that felony representation isn’t vital for the full-size majority of cases, we are making some adjustments to the system to make it extra accessible and supportive.
+“While our latest evaluation of inquests discovered that felony representation isn’t vital for the full-size majority of cases, we are making some adjustments to the system to make it more accessible and supportive.
 “This consists of reviewing approach-check requirements and simplifying the utility process.”